 Students must be at least 13 years old to join Educators Rising.
-Encourage each of your students to sign themselves up by creating a profile in the EdRising Virtual Campus.
+Instruct each of your students to sign up by creating a profile in the EdRising Virtual Campus.

-What resources are available to help me with starting my chapter?
+What resources are available to help me start my program?

-Once your chapter has been approved, you will gain access to the Teacher Leader Community, a private section within the EdRising Virtual Campus where you can connect with other Educators Rising teacher leaders, manage your students, and access a host of curricular resources (like lesson plans) and program materials (like fundraising ideas or templates for Educators Rising certificates and press releases).
+Once your school has been approved, you will gain access to the Teacher Leader Community, a private section within the EdRising Virtual Campus.
+This is where you can connect with other Educators Rising teacher leaders, manage and easily message your students, and access a host of program materials (like an informational guide, a road map with important dates, fundraising ideas, and templates for Educators Rising certificates, press releases, and more).

-I work at a Career Center.
-How do I start a chapter for my students given that they attend different schools?
+I work at a career center.
+How do I sign up given that my students attend different schools?

-Follow the same registration process as any teacher leader!
-Just sign up via the EdRising Virtual Campus and affiliate your Career Center as an official Educators Rising chapter.
-(It’s as simple as filling out a Facebook profile.)
-As soon as we approve you as a teacher leader, you can encourage your students to join the chapter through the EdRising Virtual Campus.
-When your students are signing up, it’s important to tell them to choose the Career Center as their school – not their current high school.
+Follow the same registration process as any teacher leader.
+In your case, you’ll sign up via the EdRising Virtual Campus and affiliate your career center as an official Educators Rising program.
+As soon as we approve you as a teacher leader, you can encourage your students to join through the EdRising Virtual Campus as well.
+When your students are signing up, it’s important to tell them to choose the career center rather than their current high school.

 I already have a future teacher program at my school.
-What is the benefit of affiliating my existing program?
+What is the benefit of becoming a part of Educators Rising?

-By affiliating your program with Educators Rising, you will expand the learning opportunities available to you and your students.
+By joining Educators Rising, you will expand the learning opportunities available to you and your students.
 Through Educators Rising, your students will have access to:

 The EdRising Virtual Campus, a dynamic, free online community with videos and original content to help them become great teachers;

 My school doesn’t offer a teacher-related CTE pathway.
-Can I still start an Educators Rising chapter?
+Can we still join Educators Rising?

 Yes.
 Educators Rising has resources and opportunities to support cultivating highly skilled educators, regardless of the structure of the program.
 Non-CTE elective courses can be highly effective, and some extracurricular models provide quality experiences for aspiring educators.

-We want to participate but our program is extracurricular.
-Are we allowed to affiliate with Educators Rising?
+We want to participate, but our program is extracurricular.
+Are we allowed to join Educators Rising?

 Does my state have an Educators Rising coordinator and/or state dues?

-Some states have a statewide Educators Rising affiliate program, and more are joining each year.
-Find out if your state has an official state coordinator or state dues on the State/Regional Affiliates webpage.
-There are no national dues for joining Educators Rising.
+Some states and regions have a statewide Educators Rising affiliate program, and more are joining each year.
+Find out if your state has an official state coordinator or state dues on the State/Regional Affiliates page.
+(As a reminder, there are no national dues to be a part of Educators Rising.)